liu044100/SmileTouchID/README.md

 `SmileAuthenticator` has a delegate that can get more information about the process of authentication.

-The delegate name is `AuthenticatorDelegate`.
+The delegate name is `SmileAuthenticatorDelegate`.
 It has four optional method.

 ```
-@protocol AuthenticatorDelegate <NSObject>
+@protocol SmileAuthenticatorDelegate <NSObject>
 @optional
 /*!The method is called when AuthViewController be presented*/
 -(void)AuthViewControllerPresented;